How to Plan, Execute and Monitor a Project Effectively

 2. Project Applications

 If the project being worked on is very large with complex interrelationships and many sub projects, then a spreadsheet may not be sophisticated enough to offer streamlined tracking and reporting.
 In such cases, a tracking application like MS Project is the right way to go.
+You can also use project management software.

 Tracking Qualitative Metrics